kvogt/django-tables2/docs/index.rst

-And of course if you want full control over the way the table is rendered, ignore the built-in generation tools, and instead pass an instance of your :class:`Table` subclass into your own template, and render it yourself:
+And of course if you want full control over the way the table is rendered, ignore the built-in generation tools, and instead pass an instance of your :class:`.Table` subclass into your own template, and render it yourself:

 .. code-block:: django